Uncertainty Quantification of MLE for Entity Ranking with Covariates: Details of Real Data Experiments

 \section{Details of Real Data Experiments}

-In this section, we provide the detains in computing the maximum likelihood estimator $(\wh\ba_M, \wh\bb_M)$.
-We first generated the variables $\bX$ and comparisons as described in \S \ref{real_data_stock}.
-We standardized each columns to make sure they have mean $0$ and standard deviation $1$.
-In real world data the numbers of comparisons between each compared pair are not the same, so we denote by $L_{i,j}$ the number of comparisons betweern pair $(i,j)$.
+In this section, we provide the details in computing the maximum likelihood estimator $(\wh\ba_M, \wh\bb_M)$.
+We first generated the variables $\bX$ and comparisons as described in \S \ref{real_data_pokeman}.
+We standardized each column to make sure they have mean $0$ and standard deviation $1$ and then multiplied by $2/27$ (scale to the order of $\sqrt{d+1/n}$ as mentioned in the main text).
+In real-world data the numbers of comparisons between each compared pair are not the same, so we denote by $L_{i,j}$ the number of comparisons between pair $(i,j)$.
 Let $\{ y_{i,j}^{(l)}:(i,j)\in \mathcal{E}, l\in [L_{i,j}]\}$ be all the comparisons we have, then the negative log-likelihood can be written as

-We then scaled this log-likelihood by the total number of portfolios selected at this time point.
-In addition, we added a small $\ell_2$ regularization term to ensure the algorithm converges.
-For the same reason we state in \S \ref{real_data_stock}, that is, we expect the residule scores $\ba$ to be close to $0$, we only imposed the $\ell_2$ regularization term to the $\ba$ part.
-As a result, the objective that we minimized is

-with $\lambda$ being $0.1$.
-We ran projected gradient descent with step size $3e-3$ and stopped the algorithm when the difference before and after updating has $\ell_2$ norm not greater that $1e-2$.